Selvol™ Polyvinyl Alcohol Product Information

 • Tanks should have baffles and flush bottom valves to avoid dead spots where PVOH can agglomerate.

-• Failing to reach the minimum temperature results in undissolved PVOH, no matter how long one cooks it.
+• Failing to reach the minimum temperature results in undissolved PVOH, no matter how long you cook it.

-• One cannot overcook Selvol PVOHs.
-However, boiling induces foam.
+• You can’t overcook Selvol PVOH, although boiling induces foam.

 • Avoid high-speed, small-diameter mixers.
-These agitators do not provide adequate mixing and tend to entrain air.
+These agitators don’t provide adequate mixing and tend to trap air.

-• If one uses a defoamer, it’s best to add the defoamer before adding the PVOH to the water.
+• If you use a defoamer, it’s best to add it before adding the PVOH to the water.
 A defoamer is unnecessary with Selvol PVOHs 805, 823 and 840.

-• If one keeps solutions for more than 24 hours, we recommend adding a biocide.
+• If you keep solutions for more than 24 hours, we recommend adding a biocide.

-• One can jet-cook Selvol PVOHs.
-Unlike starch, which explodes in a steam jet, Selvol PVOHs dissolve by shedding layers.
-Maximizing time in the jet and providing a holding tank for the PVOH solution after the jet (where one can hold solutions for a minimum of 15 minutes) ensure complete solubility.
+• You can jet-cook Selvol PVOH.
+Unlike starch, which explodes in a steam jet, Selvol PVOH dissolves by shedding layers.
+To ensure complete solubility, maximize time in the jet and provide a holding tank for the PVOH solution after the jet (where you can hold solutions for a minimum of 15 minutes).

 Selvol PVOH Grade Addition Rate Maximum Recommended Solids Minimum Cook-Out Temperature